taimoorpashanbs17/WeatherShoppersSeleniumJava/README.md

 ```bash
   mvn test -Dbrowser="firefox"
 ```

+It supports 'Firefox', 'Edge' and 'Safari' browsers. and mention browser names in lower case, like `safari`, `firefox`, `edge`.

 And if you want to run with headless, you have to pass arguments with ```headless``` and run command like: